dburkart/javadoc2md/README.md

 ## Installation

-You can install the latest version of `javadoc2md` go to your GOPATH using the following command:
+You can install the latest version of `javadoc2md` to your GOPATH using the following command:

 ```shell